tr1s/tris-webpack-boilerplate/README.md

 In order to use Sass/SCSS, we need to use a few loaders to get our desired results.
 The [css-loader](https://github.com/webpack-contrib/css-loader), [postcss-loader](https://github.com/postcss/postcss-loader), and the [sass-loader](https://github.com/webpack-contrib/sass-loader).

-`test:` is using regex to check for any sass, scss, or css files and then runs them through these three loaders, which is wrapped around [mini-css-extract-plugin](https://github.com/webpack-contrib/mini-css-extract-plugin), which creates a CSS file from the JS file(s) that contain CSS.
+`test:` is using regex ([regular expression](https://www.wikiwand.com/en/Regular_expression)) to check for any sass, scss, or css files and then runs them through these three loaders, which is wrapped around [mini-css-extract-plugin](https://github.com/webpack-contrib/mini-css-extract-plugin), which then generates a single CSS file for you to use in production.

 Read more about [the concept of loaders](https://webpack.js.org/concepts/loaders/).